-Abbreviated forms
+Abbreviated form

 In cases where an applicant has existing protection in respect of a different role, the application form will require the same information that's required on standard application forms.
-However, instead of submitting evidence in support of the application, the applicant (individual, company or subscriber) must state the name and registered number of the company in relation to which the protection was granted, unless the protection relates to a company that was never incorporated.
+However, instead of submitting evidence in support of the application, the applicant (individual, LLP or proposed member) must state the name and registered number of the LLP in relation to which the protection was granted, unless the protection relates to an LLP that was never incorporated.